riccardobrue/TelegramFileBot/README.md

-Testing Telegram application

-Initial release
+Telegram Bot for BlueCloud service.